Research keywords: Behavioural and Experimental Economics, Political Economy, Microeconomics.

 He received both his PhD and BA in economics from Universitat Pompeu Fabra.
 Before joining Queen Mary, he worked at the California Institute of Technology, the Max Planck Institute for the Study on Collective Goods and visited the Centre for the Study of Rationality at the Hebrew University of Jerusalem and New York University.

-"Get Rid of Unanimity: The Superiority of Majority Rules with Veto Power" (with Laurent Bouton and Frederic Malherbe).
-Journal of Political Economy, forthcoming.
+- Bouton L., Llorente-Saguer A., Malherbe F. "Get Rid of Unanimity: The Superiority of Majority Rules with Veto Power", Journal of Political Economy, (forthcoming).

 - Bouton L., Castanheira M., Llorente-Saguer A. (2016) "Divided Majority and Information Aggregation: Theory and Experiment", Journal of Public Economics, 134, 114-128.

 - Casella A., Llorente-Saguer A., Palfrey T.R.
 (2012) "Competitive Equilibrium in Markets for Votes", Journal of Political Economy, Vol. 120, No. 4, pp. 593-658.

 - Hortala-Vallve R., Llorente-Saguer A. (2012) "A Simple Mechanism for Resolving Conflict", Games and Economic Behavior, Vol. 70, No. 2, pp. 375-391.